nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 ## Representatives

-The Nano Network achieves consensus using a variant of the Delegated Proof-of-Stake (DPoS) model.
-In this setup, representatives (accounts where nano\_node with the private keys are running 24/7) vote on the outcome of conflicting transaction.
+The Nano Network achieves consensus using the unique [Open Representative Voting (ORV)](/what-is-nano/overview/#representatives-and-voting) model.
+In this setup, representatives (accounts where nano\_node with the private keys are running 24/7) vote on transactions.

 !!! info
     Below are some helpful things to remember about Nano's representatives and consensus: